5 Steps to Improving Your Reading Skills in another Language

 Summarising is an important and useful skill, so why don’t you read the text through once more and make some notes about each paragraph.
 Can you then tell a friend or a colleague what the text is about – even if you have to do it in your mother-tongue, you will still be practising summarising.

 All of these tasks above can be applied to just about any text and each one develops a specific sub-skill.
 Most importantly, they are not level dependent – which means you can be at any level and take any text and still complete these tasks: the only difference will be the level of detail you go into.
-If you’re just starting on your Spanish learning journey and need help on knowing exactly how to start then our blog post on how to start learning Spanish will help.
+If you’re just starting on your language learning journey and need help on knowing exactly how to start then our blog post on how to start learning a new language will help.

 Harmer, J. (2007) The Practice of English Language Teaching.
 London: Pearson.

 Previous articleHow to learn vocabulary in your chosen language